nus-cs2030/1718-s2/docs/lec04.md

 }
 ```

 Here Lines 2-4 keep the basic tasks together, and all the clean up tasks are grouped together in Lines 18-19.
-Lines 8-16 handles the exceptions.
-We no longer rely on global variable to convey the type of exceptions, or special return value to indicate exceptions.
+Lines 8-16 handle the exceptions.
+We no longer rely on a global variable to convey the type of exceptions, or special return value to indicate exceptions.
 What if we want the calling method to handle the exception?
 Then, we simply do not do anything (i.e., do not catch the exception) and let the exception propagates to the calling method automatically.

 !!! note "Error vs. Exception in Java"
     We have been using the term error and exception loosely.
 Java has different classes for `Error` and `Exception`.  `Error` is for situations where the program should terminate as generally there is no way to recover.
 For instance, when the heap is full (`OutOfMemoryError`) or the stack is full (`StackOverflowError`).
 Exceptions are for situations where it is still possible to reasonably recover from the error.